Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits: NUMERICALLY CALCULATING DECOHERENCE RATES

 \subsubsection{Purcell effects in static circuits}

-As a validation of our numerical method, we use Eq.~(\ref{eq:Gamma_m_to_n}) to calculate the Purcell decay rates due to the lossy ports~\cite{Wassaf2024,Bakr2025} for two weakly nonlinear circuits: a single-junction transmon capacitively coupled to a coplanar waveguide (CPW) resonator (Fig.~\hyperref[fig:transmon-decay-rate]{\ref*{fig:transmon-decay-rate}a}), and a SQUID-based flux-tunable transmon at zero external flux (Fig.~\hyperref[fig:junction-centered]{\ref*{fig:junction-centered}c}).
+As a validation of our numerical method, we use Eq.~(\ref{eq:Gamma_m_to_n}) to calculate the Purcell decay rates due to the lossy ports~\cite{Esteve1986, Houck2008, Sunada2022,Wassaf2024,Bakr2025} for two weakly nonlinear circuits: a single-junction transmon capacitively coupled to a coplanar waveguide (CPW) resonator (Fig.~\hyperref[fig:transmon-decay-rate]{\ref*{fig:transmon-decay-rate}a}), and a SQUID-based flux-tunable transmon at zero external flux (Fig.~\hyperref[fig:junction-centered]{\ref*{fig:junction-centered}c}).
+By using an EM-extracted response function instead of a mode-by-mode decomposition, PVNR avoids the apparent divergences associated with incomplete modeling of the multimode circuit~\cite{Gely2017,Bakr2026,Malekakhlagh2025}.
 The results are compared with decay rates obtained from using admittance matrices \cite{Houck2008, Nigg2012} and HFSS eigenmode simulations.

-For the coupled transmon-CPW resonator circuit, the resonator modifies the environment as seen from the transmon, leading to the Purcell effect \cite{Houck2008}.
-By applying the IG method using the two-port impedance (Fig.~\hyperref[fig:transmon-decay-rate]{\ref*{fig:transmon-decay-rate}b}), we calculate the effective phase modulation of the transmon with Eq.~(\ref{eq:f-from-Z-open}).
+For the coupled transmon-CPW resonator circuit, we apply the IG method using the two-port impedance (Fig.~\hyperref[fig:transmon-decay-rate]{\ref*{fig:transmon-decay-rate}b}), and compute the effective phase modulation of the transmon with Eq.~(\ref{eq:f-from-Z-open}).
 The decay rate of the transmon mode is obtained by employing the PVNR approach,